jukrb0x/dotfiles-macos-intel/README.md

 ```

 ## .config
-Some application config files are situated in this directory.
+Some application configs are situated in this directory.

 My old-school way to manage dotfiles, put dotfiles inside `.config/` and then create softlink in home folder to its original.